23. Apr

 Weitere interessante Veranstaltungen

-RTG Speaker Seminar: Prof. Dr. Pascal Jonkheijm - University of Twente / MESA+
+RTG Speaker Seminar: Prof. Dr. Jens Voskuhl - University of Duisburg-Essen

 Beginn: 16:15 Uhr